Christopher-Curry/web_project_4/README.md

 The project now has correct modular mobile layout, pixel perfect has been utilized, remove/add classlist are used

+## Techniques and Technologies

+I used flexbox, css grid for the images.
+I also used JS, HTML, and CSS to create the page.

 ### A description of the project.

 The point of this website is to practice using JavaScript and work more with branches in Git.
 I work in the features/ branches and merge those changes into the developer branch and finally push that code into main.
 Once I get feedback I use hotfix branches and merge into main.
 JavaScript I'm using to like images and to create functionality to a form.